 Today, many patients can be successfully treated with retinal detachment surgery.
 The best results occur when treatment is started early.
 Make an appointment with Eye Consultants of Pennsylvania at the first sign of trouble.
-We have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 For an appointment, call toll-free 1-800-762-7132.